ruiiyang/clickhouse_kafka/readme.md

 currently produce.py is the main file to run the data generation and processing pipeline.

 there is not a finished project, it is a work in progress. still issues to be solved with Clickhouse.
- 1. pending items:
+## Pending items:
- using Avro format to send data to clickhouse load clickhouse data in (some issue with parsing)
+ - using Avro format to send data to clickhouse
+ - load clickhouse data in (some issue with parsing)